samuelkurdz/bike-rental/README.md

 - Create, Read, Edit, and Delete Bikes.[x]

-- Create, Read, Edit, and Delete Users and Managers.[/]
+- Create, Read, Edit, and Delete Users and Managers.[x]

 - See all the users who reserved a bike, and the period of time they did it.[x]